 Pump wheel diameter reduced: In theory the flow and manometric head are proportional to the square of the diameter of the wheel. wheel diameter reduced is used to modify the pump flow without modifying its performance, (in a limit of 15% of the initial diameter), This therefore gives the possibility to manufacturer, to using a model of pump to produce a range of pumps perfectly adapted to various specifications.

 We see for example that the pump with wheel 116 mm provides a pressure of 110 Meters, to flow rate of 2 m3 /h in its area of best efficiency (about 42% ).
 Here we can read the graph of the pump, It remains to see if it corresponds to our network.
 The question that arises is: What is the pressure required to circulate the fluid in our system, to the flow rate that we want to achieve?
-At the flow rate that we want to achieve, the pressure provided by the pump must be equal to the sum of: If the network is open:
+At the flow rate that we want to achieve, the pressure provided by the pump must be equal to the sum of:- head loss (friction losses and turbulence in the conduct constituting the system and Accessories.
+See major head loss and minor head loss))

 Another example video: